Esubalew-github/PharmaPartnersAssessment/README.md

 ## Repository Interface & Spring Rest APIs Controller

 I create a repository to interact with Currencies from the database.
 CurrencyRepository [repository/CurrencyRepository.java] is an interface that extends JpaRepository for CRUD methods.
 And hence, it uses JpaRepository’s methods: save(), findOne(), findById(), findAll(), count(), delete(), deleteById().
-In addition to these methods, I define custom finder methods:
+In addition to these methods, I define custom finder methods [findByTicker() & findByName()].

-- findByTicker(): returns all Currencies whose ticker match with the input ticker.

-- findByName(): returns all Currencies whose name match with the input name.

 This interface will be autowired in CurencyController.
 The implementation is plugged in by Spring Data JPA automatically &currencies table will be generated in the H2 Database (in memory).